-If your child is in Primary School in year 2 or Year 6 then they they will be taking the national curriculum tests known as SATs.
-In 2016 a new system for SATs was introduced to reflect change made to the curriculum in 2014.
+If your child is in Primary School in Year 2 or Year 6 then they will be taking the national curriculum tests known as SATs.
+In 2016 a new system for SATs was introduced to reflect changes made to the curriculum in 2014.
 Over the next few articles, we will be examining these changes and the components of the new SATs exams.

 This article contains general FAQs about the SATs conducted in Primary Schools

 What are SATs?

 SATs is short for ‘Statutory Assessment Tests’ although the Department of Education calls these tests National Curriculum Tests.

 They are completed by UK schools and issued by the Standards & Testing Agency.
 In short, these results are used by teachers to measure how well their pupils have been progressing and how well schools have been teaching children.

 Do all schools SATs?

 Is it compulsory for all children to sit the tests?

 Yes.
 Schools are pressured to ensure every pupil sits the SATs otherwise zero returns can influence their performance score.
 Schools will do their best to help reduce stress for children who are sensitive to tests and special arrangements can be made for children with additional needs.
 The SATs tests may seem difficult and intimidating but in reality, they do not determine your child’s future and with good preparation they can be less stressful.

 The results from these tests are used to compare pupils English and Maths skills and school performance nationally.
 The tests are not qualifications and don’t affect your child’s options for subjects in school.
 However, they are important tools to demonstrate pupil’s progress and recognize individuals who may need extra support.
 The Year 6 results do have greater importance and potentially may be used by Secondary Schools as a measure of your child’s ability for sets.